randyp/randyp.github.io/content/the-email-unsent/body.md

 AHHHHHH!

 At the peak of my anger I reached another moment of clarity.
-I archived the email and deleted it.
+I archived the email onto my laptop and deleted the draft.
 I never sent it.

 My boss was incredibly busy, hardworking, and had already made their decision.